moveit/moveit2_tutorials/doc/examples/chomp_planner/chomp_planner_tutorial.rst

 .. image:: chomp.png
    :width: 700px

-Covariant Hamiltonian optimization for motion planning (CHOMP) is a gradient-based trajectory optimization procedure that makes many everyday motion planning problems both simple and trainable (Ratliff et al., 2009c).
+Covariant Hamiltonian Optimization for Motion Planning (CHOMP) is a gradient-based trajectory optimization procedure that makes many everyday motion planning problems both simple and trainable (Ratliff et al., 2009c).
 While most high-dimensional motion planners separate trajectory generation into distinct planning and optimization stages, this algorithm capitalizes on covariant gradient and functional gradient approaches to the optimization stage to design a motion planning algorithm based entirely on trajectory optimization.
-Given an infeasible naive trajectory, CHOMP reacts to the surrounding environment to quickly pull the trajectory out of collision while simultaneously optimizing dynamical quantities such as joint velocities and accelerations.
-It rapidly converges to a smooth collision-free trajectory that can be executed efficiently on the robot.
-Integration into latest version of MoveIt is `work in progress <https://github.com/ros-planning/moveit/issues/702>`_. `More info <http://www.nathanratliff.com/thesis-research/chomp>`_
+Given an infeasible naive trajectory, CHOMP reacts to the surrounding environment to quickly pull the trajectory out of collision while simultaneously optimizing dynamic quantities such as joint velocities and accelerations.
+It rapidly converges to a smooth collision-free trajectory that can be executed efficiently on the robot. `More info <http://www.nathanratliff.com/thesis-research/chomp>`_

 Getting Started
 ---------------